spaforms365/spaforms365.github.io/_docs/quickstart_old.md

 Create new out-of-box <code>Custom</code> or <code>Tasks</code> list on your SharePoint web site.
 You may also choose existing list and/or extend list with custom columns, etc.

-Provision SPA Forms 365 on your list.
+Provision SPA Forms 365 feature on your list.
 Open <code>LIST</code> tab on ribbon at your SharePoint list.
 Locate and press <code>SPA Forms 365</code> button to open SPA Forms 365 Installer dialog.
 Press <code>INSTALL</code> button to activate product instance on your list.
 <br/>
 <br/>
 ![Image of Installer](/img/SPSForms365Installer1.PNG)